aedenj/the-knock-challenge/README.md

 cd ~/projects/the-knock-challenge/;docker-compose up app mongo
 ```

-You can explore the various endpoints using,
+Wait just a couple moments for the app to start then you can explore the various endpoints using,

 #### POST /thread